erwannbreal/RoboticArm-with-Arduino/README.md

 Programming a robotic arm with Arduino and servo.

 ### 3D print
-You can visit all 3D files in thugeverse : https://www.thingiverse.com/thing:3094794 or simply download in "3D-files" in my github.
+You can visit all 3D files in thingeverse : https://www.thingiverse.com/thing:3094794 or simply download in "3D-files" on my github.

 ### The first program -> ClassicMouvement.ino
 This programme enables the arm to pick up the cube and place it in a cup.